-BigBear.ai is a party to a senior Bank of America Credit Agreement, entered into on December 7, 2021, subsequently amended on November 8, 2022, providing BigBear.ai with a \$25.0 million senior secured revolving credit facility (the "Senior Revolver").
+BigBear.ai entered into a senior Bank of America Credit Agreement on December 7, 2021, subsequently amended on November 8, 2022, providing BigBear.ai with a \$25.0 million senior secured revolving credit facility (the "Senior Revolver").
 Proceeds from the Senior Revolver will be used to fund working capital needs, capital expenditures, and other general corporate purposes.
-The Senior Revolver matures on December 7, 2025.

-The Senior Revolver includes borrowing capacity available for letters of credit and for borrowings on same-day notice, referred to as the "swing loans."
-Any issuance of letters of credit or making of a swing loan will reduce the amount available under the revolving credit facility.
-BigBear.ai may increase the commitments under the Senior Revolver in an aggregate amount of up to the greater of \$25.0 million or 100% of consolidated adjusted EBITDA plus any additional amounts so long as certain conditions, including compliance with the applicable financial covenants for such period, in each case on a pro forma basis, are satisfied.
+The Senior Revolver included borrowing capacity available for letters of credit and for borrowings on same-day notice, referred to as the "swing loans."
+Any issuance of letters of credit or making of a swing loan would reduce the amount available under the revolving credit facility.
+BigBear.ai could increase the commitments under the Senior Revolver in an aggregate amount of up to the greater of \$25.0 million or 100% of consolidated adjusted EBITDA plus any additional amounts so long as certain conditions, including compliance with the applicable financial covenants for such period, in each case on a pro forma basis, were satisfied.

-The Bank of America Credit Agreement requires BigBear.ai to meet certain financial and other covenants.
+The Bank of America Credit Agreement required BigBear.ai to meet certain financial and other covenants.
 The Company was not in compliance with the Fixed Charge Coverage ratio requirement as of June 30, 2022, and as a result was unable to draw on the facility.
 The Company notified Bank of America N.A. of the covenant violation, and on August 9, 2022, entered into the First Amendment, which among other things, waived the requirement that the Company demonstrate compliance with the minimum Fixed Charge Coverage ratio provided for in the Credit Agreement for the quarter ended June 30, 2022.

 The Company was not in compliance with the Fixed Charge Coverage ratio requirement as of September 30, 2022, and as a result was unable to draw on the facility.
 On November 8, 2022, the Company entered into a Second Amendment to the Bank of America Credit Agreement (the "Second Amendment"), which modifies key terms of the Senior Revolver.
-As a result of the Second Amendment, funds available under the Senior Revolver are reduced to \$25.0 million from \$50.0 million, limited to a borrowing base of 90% of Eligible Prime Government Receivables and Eligible Subcontractor Government Receivables, plus

-85% of Eligible Commercial Receivables.
+As a result of the Second Amendment, funds available under the Senior Revolver were reduced to \$25.0 million from \$50.0 million, limited to a borrowing base of 90% of Eligible Prime Government Receivables and Eligible Subcontractor Government Receivables, plus 85% of Eligible Commercial Receivables.
 Additionally, the Second Amendment increased the Base Rate Margin, BSBY Margin and unused commitment fees by 0.25%.
-Following entry into the Second Amendment, the Senior Revolver no longer is subject to a minimum Fixed Charge Coverage ratio covenant.
+Following entry into the Second Amendment, the Senior Revolver no longer was subject to a minimum Fixed Charge Coverage ratio covenant, but was still subject to the Secured Net Leverage ratio covenant.
 In order for the facility to become available for borrowings (the "initial availability quarter"), the Company must report Adjusted EBITDA of at least one dollar.
-Commencing on the first fiscal quarter after the initial availability quarter, the Company is required to have aggregated reported Adjusted EBITDA of at least \$1 over the two preceding quarters to maintain its ability to borrow under the Senior Revolver (though the inability to satisfy such condition does not result in a default under the Senior Revolver).
+Commencing on the first fiscal quarter after the initial availability quarter, the Company was required to have aggregated reported Adjusted EBITDA of at least \$1 over the two preceding quarters to maintain its ability to borrow under the Senior Revolver).
+Failure to meet this Adjusted EBITDA requirement was not a default but limited the Company's ability to make borrowings under the Senior Revolver until such time that the Company was able to meet the Adjusted EBITDA thresholds as defined in the Second Amendment.